BlazerLabs/CSC-3105-22-23-Project-Repo/code/evergreen/README.md

 # Code
-The files in this directory contain the code developed by **BinaryHyWay** for the 2022/23 CSC 3105 coursework.
+The files in this directory contain the code developed by **Evergreen Dynamics** for the 2022/23 CSC 3105 coursework.

 ## File System Description
 Explain each folder and file in your code, in the form shown below.